-Learning Loss Doesn’t Begin to Describe What Happened
+The Biggest Disruption in the History of American Education

-The pandemic has amounted to a comprehensive assault on the American public school.
+For many students, physical school wasn’t replaced with Zoom.
+Rather, school closures meant no school—literally none at all.

-About the authors: Meira Levinson is a professor of education at the Harvard Graduate School of Education.
+About the authors: Meira Levinson is the Juliana W. and William Foss Thompson Professor of Education and Society at the Harvard Graduate School of Education.
 Daniel Markovits is the Guido Calabresi Professor of Law at Yale Law School and the author of The Meritocracy Trap.

 On March 4, 2020, a week before the World Health Organization formally declared the coronavirus a global pandemic, Northshore School District, in Washington State, closed its doors, becoming the first in the country to announce a districtwide shift to online learning.
 Within three weeks, every public-school building in the United States had been closed and 50 million students had been sent home.
 Half of these students would not reenter their schools for more than a year.
 No other high-income country in the world relied to such a great extent on remote instruction.
 The coronavirus caused by far the biggest disruption in the history of American education.
 Neither the Great Depression nor even the two World Wars imposed anything close to as drastic a change in how America’s schoolchildren spent their days.